 - Vanguard REIT ETF – VNQ – This fund invests in Real Estate Investment Trusts, or REITs, and is designed to track the MSCI US REIT Index.
 A REIT is a way to invest in the real estate market through stocks.
 So, assuming everything goes according to plan, REITs would go up when real estate is going up, and vice versa.

 - iShares 1-3 Year Treasury Bond ETF – SHY – This is the low-risk investment in the line-up.
 Nothing lowers your risk like short-term U.S. Treasuries.
 There is probably a way to take the riskiest investment in the world, combine it with short-term Treasuries and come up with a Moderately Conservative portfolio.
 This fund is essentially one-step riskier than a money market fund.

-- PIMCO Investment Grade Corporate Bond Index ETF – CORP – This ETF is the “bonds” part of the Acorns investment portfolios.
+- iShares iBoxx $ Investment Grade Index ETF – LQD – This ETF is part of the “bonds” part of the Acorns investment portfolios.
 These are investment-grade bonds (not junk bonds) and is designed to track the BofA Merrill Lynch US Corporate Index.

 So are Acorns investment strategies good?

 As I've written multiple times before, when it comes to investing, what matters far more than investment selection is the amount of money you invest, and how long you keep it invested.
 That is true here as well.